AdobeDocs/campaign-web.fr-FR/help/v8/get-started/get-started.md

 * **Customize campaign UI** - Guidelines for managing user interface settings like lists, units, or data display.

 * **Add custom fields** - Custom fields are additional attributes added to the out-of-the-box schemas through the Adobe Campaign console.
-These custom fields are displayed in various screens, for example the details of a profile or a test profile.
+These custom fields are displayed in various screens, for example, the details of a profile or a test profile.

 **Set up the branding**